Venice in 1 Day: a guidebook for getting the most out of your visit

 There is a lot to do and see in Venice and inevitably with only one day there are many things to visit.
 The tour we have done goes through the main tourist attractions of Venice, but it may be the case that you already know them from other occasions and want to see other things.
 In that case I share with you some alternatives to see:

 • La Fenice Theater: Its history makes it one of the most important theaters in the world since on its stage were premiered works such as "La Traviata" by Verdi.
 You can visit and see parts such as the Royal Box or the many rooms of the theater.
+You can book tickets to La Fenice Theater in Venice from $15

-More information about the theater
+More info about the theater

 • A tip: Any of these places are easily visited in one day and can perfectly replace any of the points of the previous tour.
 A good option if you are visiting Venice for the second time and you missed something.